industdev/Naughty-Archiver-2000/README.md

 ## Resources

 - Every icon in lib/ui/ico by Microsoft
 - Gallery-dl by mikf.
-This program is fully dependent on gallery-dl and as such every rule that applies to gallery-dl's license also applies to this program, code from this repository outside FFMPEG, MKVMERGE and GALLERY-DL, is considered part of original code.
+This program is fully dependent on gallery-dl and yt-dlp and as such every rule that applies to gallery-dl's and yt-dlp licenses also applies to this program, code from this repository outside FFMPEG, MKVMERGE, GALLERY-DL and YT-DLP, is considered part of original code.

-Do not get discouraged by the program's name
+Do not get discouraged by the program's name, i refrained from calling it Mischievous Archiver 2000 Written in python as a learning vector

-Written in python as a learning vector
+All of the extraction is thanks to amazing programmers that have spend countless hours fixing and making their software perfect, especially mikf, which doesn't hate anyone that dares to make configuration, because cmd arguments are mere flags that shall point to a friendly JSON file, neatly documented and neatly implemented